vierge-noire/cakephp-fixture-factories/README.md

 ### Bake command

 We recommand you to use the bake command in order prepare your factories.
-In order to do so, simply load the `TestFixtureFactories` plugin by adding `$this->addPlugin('TestFixtureFactories');` in your `Application.php` bootstrap method, idealy right after loading the `Bake` plugin.
+In order to do so, simply load the `CakephpFixtureFactories` plugin by adding `$this->addPlugin('CakephpFixtureFactories');` in your `Application.php` bootstrap method, idealy right after loading the `Bake` plugin.

 The command
 ```